Skip to Content

 Is It Worth Switching to an RV Tankless Water Heater?

+For another take on the pros & cons of tankless RV water heaters, check out this post from our friends Tom & Cait Morton, who explain why they love their Truma AquaGo.
 They also made a video a few months after having the Truma AquaGo installed, discussing their thoughts after using it for a few months.
 We’ll leave that video for you to enjoy right here:

 Have a traditional RV water heater, but not getting any hot water out of it?
 Check out our posts RV Shower Getting Cold?
 RV Water Heater Troubleshooting Tips and No Hot Water in Your RV?
 Try This Simple Fix First!